-Banded mongooses have a coarse brownish-gray coat, dark feet, a black-tipped tail, and dark bands across their back.
+Banded mongooses have a coarse, brownish-gray coat, dark feet, a black-tipped tail and dark bands across their back.
 These bands are found between the mid-back and base of the tail and are a distinguishing feature of this mongoose species.
 Their front feet have five digits, with long, curved claws, used for scratching and digging.
-Their hind feet have four digits and also have claws, although these claws are shorter, heavier, and not as curved as the front claws.
+Their hind feet have four digits and also have claws, although these claws are shorter, heavier and not as curved as the front claws.

-They have anal and cheek glands and will scent-mark their territory.
-They may also scent mark each other after group separation or a mild scare.
+They have developed a vocabulary of calls to communicate with each other, as well as anal and cheek glands to scent-mark their territory.
+They may also scent-mark each other after group separation or a mild scare.

-Banded mongooses are primarily insectivorous, but will eat a variety of foods including beetles, crabs, earthworms, fallen fruit, grasshoppers, birds, eggs, rodents, scorpions, slugs, snails, snakes and termites.
-To break open hard food objects, such as eggs or snails, banded mongooses will throw the object vertically or backwards, between the hind legs and into a stone or other hard object.
+Banded mongooses are primarily insectivorous but eat a variety of foods, including beetles, crabs, earthworms, fallen fruit, grasshoppers, birds, eggs, rodents, scorpions, slugs, snails, snakes and termites.
+To break open hard food objects, such as eggs or snails, they throw the object vertically or backward, between the hind legs and into a stone or other hard object.

 There are no major threats to the banded mongoose.
 This species is widespread in its habitat.